I’ve been taking step-by-step action to reduce my exposure to the services most likely to have links with or be infiltrated by the NSA.

 The idea is basically to hide the Internet IP addresses of participating computers and users.

 Tor is extremely secure.
-Which means it’s a favoured system for criminals, porn merchants and terrorists.
+Which means it’s also a favoured system for criminals, porn merchants and terrorists.

-Which also means that any computer acting as a Tor participant acts a red rag to the security authorities.
-Particularly if it is acting as what is known as an “exit router”.
+This also means any computer acting as a Tor participant acts a red rag to the security authorities.
+Particularly if it operates as what is known as an “exit router”.

 If there’s one response of the hacker and libertarian communities to increasing online government surveillance that concerns the authorities, it’s Tor.

-Bear in mind that if you join the Tor network, then your computer helps to relay data from all other users in the Tor system.
+Bear in mind that if you join the Tor network, then your computer will be helping to relay data from all other users in the Tor system.
 This will put increased traffic overhead on your Internet connection – and processing and traffic overhead on your computer.

 It will also mean your computer and Internet connection will be assisting in relaying the data of porn merchants, criminals and terrorists.

-I don’t fancy the idea of my computer being utilized for such purposes and so for that reason I don’t use Tor.
+I don’t fancy the idea of my computer being utilized for such purposes and that reason I don’t use Tor.

-If however you should decide you want to use Tor for your Internet connection – for legitimate purposes that is, then I strongly advise at the very least you DON’T allow your computer to operate as a Tor exit router.
+If however you want to use Tor for your Internet connection – for legitimate purposes that is, then I strongly advise at the very least you DON’T set up your computer to operate as a Tor exit router.
 The Tor Project themselves also advise against this for average users.

 If you do then you will attract the attention of the security services and possibly also the law enforcement agencies to your Internet connection.

-Your computer and yourself could then become liable for any misdoings relating to the data passing through your connection – unless you can prove otherwise.
-Which is probably a hassle you could do without.
+Your computer and yourself could also become liable for any misdoings relating to the data passing through your connection – unless you can prove otherwise.
+Which is probably a whole load of hassle you could do without.

 If you want to check out Tor, it’s at www.torproject.org